zoto96/RitaBot/_pages/common-issues.md

 *Make sure you have [forked](https://github.com/Zyc0r3/RitaBot/fork) the repository and connected your Github account to Heroku "Deploy" section before proceeding*

-* This occurs on the first deploy of the bot, no discernible reason has been found as to why
+* This occurs on the first deploy of the bot, no discernible reason has been found as to why.
   * Go to your [Heroku Page](https://heroku.com/):
-    * Go to the "Deploy" section in Heroku and make sure your fork is connected
+    * Go to the "Deploy" section in Heroku and make sure your fork is connected.
-    * Scroll down to the "Manual Deploy"
+    * Scroll down to the "Manual Deploy."
-    * Deploy the *master* branch
+    * Deploy the *master* branch.

-* Your bot will now be working once finished deploying and then type in `!t embed on` or `!t embed off` (They are two different translation styles!) to finish setting up the bot for translation
+* Your bot will now be working once finished deploying and then type in `!t embed on` or `!t embed off` (They are two different translation styles!) to finish setting up the bot for translation.

 ### *Bot Restarted* message loop

-* This occurs when you have no `embedvalue` in your database, either you have not typed it in/set it or it has not saved correctly
+* This occurs when you have no `embedvalue` in your database, either you have not typed it in/set it or it has not saved correctly.
   * Go to Discord and send the following commands:
     * `!t settings dbfix`
     * `!t settings updatedb`